 Responsible sourcing programmes of chocolate companies have failed the stress test

-Farmer poverty cannot be addressed through corporate commitments or investor dialogue with chocolate companies.
-A governance post-mortem drawing on four years of active ownership work inside the cocoa supply chain - and on a 2023 internal report that was written before the crisis and never published.
+A governance post-mortem on why farmer poverty can't be addressed through corporate commitments or investor dialogue alone, drawing on four years of active ownership work inside the cocoa supply chain and on a 2023 internal report that was written before the crisis and never published.
+If I'm honest, the cocoa supply chain is the system I'd most want to spend a career fixing properly, given the chance.

 Active Ownership in Asset Management